 Most codependent people must revisit, explore, and talk about events in their past that led to the problem.
 For example, if a boy grew up taking care of an alcoholic mother, he may have to reevaluate his childhood from a new perspective.
 He may be haunted by feelings of a lack of control and inadequacy.
 Exploring shame-inducing scenarios of the past can help a person let go and move on.

 Healing someone with a codependency issue typically requires the attention of a professional therapist or counselor.
 An experienced therapist can create a safe environment for the person to recount past experiences, explore current emotions, and address the problem at its roots.
 Often, a codependent person needs regular therapy to incrementally self-reflect on feelings of shame and self-loathing until these feelings dissipate.

 Treatments For Codependency

 Consider introducing your friend or family member to group therapy sessions for codependents.
-Group therapy or support group settings such as Codependents Anonymous (CoDA) can go a long way towards healing someone with perpetual feelings of shame or self-doubt.
-CoDA has a similar program to AA, with a 12-step model for healing.
+Group therapy or support group settings such as Codependents Anonymous (CoDA) can go a long way towards healing someone with ongoing feelings of shame or self-doubt.
+CoDA has a similar program to that of AA, with a 12-step model for healing.
 Al-Anon is a group therapy that supports the friends and families of alcoholics and helps people break habits of dependency.